United Nations Confidence Restoration Operation in Croatia: Response to Croatian offensives

 On 4 August, the HV initiated Operation Storm, which was aimed at recapturing Sectors North and South, which encompassed the bulk of the RSK.
 UNCRO was notified three hours in advance of the attack, when Šarinić made a phone call with Janvier.
 In addition, each HV corps notified the UNCRO sector in the path of its planned advance, and requested written confirmation that the information had been received.
 UNCRO relayed the information to the RSK authorities.
 Two days later, UNCRO was requested to protect 35,000 Serb civilians accompanying the ARSK as it retreated towards Bosnia and Herzegovina.
 They were trapped near Topusko when HV troops captured Glina, closing the last road available to them.
 The UNCRO Ukrainian battalion base was used as a venue for negotiations for the surrender of the trapped ARSK Kordun Corps; the negotiations were conducted in the presence of UNCRO officers.
 The commander of UNCRO Sector North signed the surrender agreement as a witness.
-This offensive also involved actions against UN peacekeepers; the Army of the Republic of Bosnia and Herzegovina, which supported the offensive from the Bihać pocket, attacked UNCRO observation posts manned by Polish troops, while HV troops used several Danish peacekeepers as human shields.
+This offensive also involved actions against UN peacekeepers; the Army of the Republic of Bosnia and Herzegovina, which supported the offensive from the Bihać pocket, attacked UNCRO observation posts defended by Polish troops, while HV troops used several Danish peacekeepers as human shields.
 During the offensive, ARSK detained five Sector East headquarters staff, several UNCRO vehicles were hijacked, and UN personnel were harassed.
 Four UN peacekeepers were killed in the offensive—three as a result of HV actions, and one as a result of ARSK fire—and 16 were injured.
 HV troops also destroyed 98 UN observation posts.